 Miso comes in a range of flavor intensities — from lightly fermented White Miso to darker, more strongly flavored Red Miso.
 Generally, the more fermented the Miso paste, the stronger the taste and color.
 Fermentation adds SO much flavor to food!

 Miso also tastes great when paired with sweet.
-Trust me!
 Miso adds a layer of flavor and complexity.
 It’s not just salty — it’s got depth and buttery richness that make desserts truly amazing.
 Especially chocolate.
 Every bite is deliciously satisfying.

 FYI, for sweet preparations, I recommend White or Shiro Miso Paste.
 Red Miso is strongly flavored and can be overpowering in desserts.

-Miso Chocolate Mug Cake
+Easy Chocolate Mug Cake with Miso

 - Microwaveable Mug